Anaheim Healthcare Center

 Update – February 9, 2022

 We know these are challenging times for you and your loved ones, like you, our utmost concern is for the health and well-being of our Residents and to ensure our staff is healthy and able to continue to care for our Residents.
 With that being said, we continue to take all necessary cautionary measures and are strictly adhering to and implementing all CDC recommendations and guidelines.
 We continue to work with state and local agencies as we fight COVID-19.
 During this time, we also recognize how important it is to keep the lines of communication open to give you timely information.
 The facility will be providing updates of new developments as they take place on this page to keep you updated.

-January 19, 2022 – As of 1/19/2022, Anaheim Healthcare has 47 residents in the red zone, 12 positive and still out no PUI.
+February 9, 2022 – As of 2/9/2022, Anaheim Healthcare has 28 COVID positive residents in the red zone, 2 COVID positive staff members, and no PUI.
 We continue to maintain a designated COVID unit to assist our community and local acute hospitals with taking care of COVID-positive patients.
 The feedback we are receiving from Orange county Public Health is that the COVID positive numbers in Orange County have increased dramatically over the winter holidays.
 We are strongly recommending no visitation at this time, to protect our staff, our Residents as well as you and your family members.
 We urge you to contact your loved one here at Anaheim Healthcare via face time.
 You can coordinate a designated time to video chat with your loved one through our Social Services Department.
 Please contact us at Anaheim Healthcare if you have any questions.
 Wishing you a Happy New Year and together, with your cooperation, a safe and healthy New Year for all of us.